amancevice/slack-drive/README.md

 * Four Cloud Function configurations; three triggered by HTTPS, one by Pub/Sub.
 * One Pub/Sub topic for processing Slack events.

 Create a file called `deploy.tf` (the name is not important, but be careful not to commit secrets to public repositories).
-It’s contents should look like the text below with the proper values for each item.
+At minimum, its contents should look like the text below with the proper values for each item.

 ```
 module "slack_drive_cloud" {
   source            = "git::git@github.com:amancevice/slack-drive//terraform/cloud"
+  cloud_credentials = "${file("client_secret.json")}"
-  google_project_id              = "my-project-123456"
+  cloud_project_id  = "my-project-123456"
-  google_region                  = "us-central1"
+  cloud_region      = "us-central1"
-  google_credentials             = "${file("client_secret.json")}"
   bucket_name       = "my-project-slack-drive"
-  event_consumer_archive_source  = "./dist/slack-drive-event-consumer-0.0.1.zip"
-  event_publisher_archive_source = "./dist/slack-drive-event-publisher-0.0.1.zip"
-  redirect_archive_source        = "./dist/slack-drive-redirect-0.0.1.zip"
-  slash_command_archive_source   = "./dist/slack-drive-slash-command-0.0.1.zip"
 }
 ```

-Run `terraform plan` to view the expected execution of terraform.
+Run `terraform apply` to review & apply the resources for the application.
 Import any existing infrastructure (like the bucket) using `terraform import`.

-Repeat until you are satisfied that the actions terraform will take are expected and run `terraform apply` to bring up the required infrastructure.
+Review the [variables](./terraform/cloud/variables.tf) file for additional configuration options, if needed.